This easy vegan stir-fry takes only 10 minutes from start to finish and includes a homemade stir-fry sauce. Serve it with noodles for a complete meal.

 Summer is still very much at play here in Atlanta but it’s back to school season and we are all working to get back into a regular weeknight routine.
 Because healthy eating can fall by the wayside when we’re busy, I’m excited to share this easy and healthy recipe that comes together in only 10 minutes.

-As part of my partnership with Sprouts Farmers Market, I shared this recipe with 60+ people during my dinnertime demo all about School Night Dinner Hacks at the Tucker store.
-It uses a homemade stir-fry sauce that you can easily make in a jar, frozen shelled edamame and precut and prewashed stir-fry vegetables.
+I shared this recipe with 60+ people during my recent dinnertime demo all about School Night Dinner Hacks.
+It includes a homemade stir-fry sauce that you can easily make in a jar, frozen shelled edamame, and precut and prewashed stir-fry vegetables.

 Once the sauce is ready, heat a skillet with a little sesame or peanut oil.
 Saute your favorite stir-fry vegetables and edamame and add the sauce and noodles (if you want).
 Dinner is done!